Calculation of Particle Pair Correlation Functions with Classical Trajectory Approximation: Model Construction

 If one chooses $\gamma_{\rm c}$ and $\gamma_{\rm d}$ to be free, there will be only 3 parameters.
 However, the constraint of $0\textless \beta \textless 1$ shall be satisfied, and it leads to the following inequality.

-We have 7 parameters in total, and so far, we have derived 4 constraints.
-This leaves us with 3 free parameters.
-We choose $\gamma_{\rm c}$, $\gamma_{\rm d}$ and $U_0$ as the free parameters, while $T$, $\sigma_{\rm R}$ are taken as input quantities, which define the characteristics of the thermal equilibrium emitting source.
+Out of the 6 initial parameters with 3 derived constraints, namely Eq. (\ref{constrains_sov1}), Eq. (\ref{constrains_sov2}) and Eq. (\ref{constrains_sov3}), three free parameters are left.
+One can choose $\gamma_{\rm c}$, $\gamma_{\rm d}$ and $U_0$ as the free parameters for the potential, while $T$, $\sigma_{\rm R}$ are taken as input quantities, which define the characteristics of the thermal equilibrium emitting source.

-At this stage, we have fully defined the emitting source through the following picture: A thermal equilibrium fireball with temperature $k_{\rm{B}}T$ and Gaussian source size $\sigma_{\rm R}$, where the charge distribution follows a Gaussian form with standard deviation $\sigma_{\rm{c}}$.
+Up to now, we have successfully defined the emitting source as a thermal equilibrium fireball with temperature $k_{\rm{B}}T$ and Gaussian source size $\sigma_{\rm R}$, where the charge distribution follows a Gaussian form with standard deviation $\sigma_{\rm{c}}$.
 The core, providing the attractive nuclear interaction, is governed by a potential trap characterized by $U_0$, and the surface diffusion is described by the coefficient $d$.

 Fig. \ref{mfield} presents a set of the potential of different parameters.
 It is shown that the temperature $k_{\rm B}T$ causes almost no difference, which is consistent with the picture that the temperature shall not make effect to the potential.
 The Gaussian source size $\sigma_{\rm R}$ takes effect both to the position and the height of the peak, while the $\gamma_{\rm c}$ influence only the height.